 If you’re after a true, authentic sound and feel that almost replicates an acoustic piano perfectly, then a digital piano would be the best choice for you.
 Although, remember that they are essentially pieces of furniture, and so you’ll need to have a designated space for one and you won’t be able to transport it easily.

-Keyboards are much better for learning basic piano skills on, can be easily transported, and have many more features than a digital piano.
+Keyboards are much better for learning basic piano skills on, can be easily transported, and have many more features (like amps, synthesizers and workstations) than a digital piano.
 However, they won’t give you the authenticity of an acoustic piano, and tend to have less keys.

 Whichever you decide to go for, we hope that you’ll have hours of fun learning and practicing your new skills!